 In July 2009, the District issued \$12,775,000 in Certificates-of-Participation - Series 2009 under a 30 year lease agreement with the California Special District Association (CSDA) Financing Corporation (Corporation).
 The District and the Corporation entered into a site-lease dated July 1, 2009.
 Under the site-lease agreement, the District leased its Camarillo Community Center and the land under the PV Fields sports complex to the Corporation.
-Concurrently, the District and Corporation entered into a lease agreement dated July 1, 2009 whereas the District leased-back its Camarillo Community Center and the land under the PV Fields sports complex to PV Fields sports complex to the Corporation.
+Concurrently, the District and Corporation entered into a lease agreement dated July 1, 2009 whereas the District leased-back its Camarillo Community Center and the land under the PV Fields sports complex to PV Fields sports complex for the purpose of financing the PV Fields sports complex construction project.